Guatemala Food Guide

 Platanos en Mole

-Ripe plantains cooked in chocolate mole sauce, creating sweet and savory dessert.
-The combination of sweet plantains and rich chocolate sauce is uniquely Guatemalan.
-Often served during special occasions.
+Ripe plantains cooked in a chocolate mole sauce, landing somewhere between sweet and savory.
+The pairing of soft plantain and dark chocolate sauce is a Guatemalan specialty, usually saved for special occasions.

 Molletes

-Sweet bread rolls dusted with sugar, often enjoyed with coffee or hot chocolate.
-Popular breakfast pastry or afternoon snack.
-Light, fluffy texture makes them perfect for dipping.
+Sweet bread rolls dusted with sugar, usually had with coffee or hot chocolate at breakfast or in the afternoon.
+They're soft and airy, which makes them good for dipping.

 Camote en Dulce

 Sweet potatoes cooked in panela (unrefined cane sugar) syrup with cinnamon and other spices.
-A traditional sweet treat often sold by street vendors.
-Simple, warming dessert popular during cooler months.
+Street vendors sell it, and it's the kind of warming dessert that comes out more in the cooler months.

 Traditional Beverages